H. V. McKay Memorial Gardens: History

 In 1909 the Sunshine Gardens were developed to provide an amenity for the employees of the Sunshine Harvester Works.
 Designed by the assistant city engineer at Ballarat, F. A. Horsfallm and laid out by head gardener S. G. Thompson, the eight-acre Gardens were sited alongside the factory and incorporated recreation facilities and popular horticultural displays.

 According to Bill Bampton, the Gardens included tennis courts and pavilion, a bandstand, a bowling green, a substantial house for the head gardener, a conservatory and associated works areas.
 Under inaugural curator Thompson (1909–27), and curators James Willan (1930–39) and Harold Gray (1939-50), the Gardens developed a reputation for its chrysanthemums and dahlias, attracting workers and their families, as well as other local residents.

-Transfer to City of Sunshine and eventually the National Trust of Australia
+Transfer to City of Sunshine and Heritage Listing

-In 1953, the management of Sunshine Gardens was handed to the newly established City of Sunshine.
+In 1953, the management of Sunshine Gardens was handed to the newly established City of Sunshine now Brimbank City Council.
 At this time, it was renamed the H.V.
 McKay Memorial Gardens.
 In the 1990s, the garden was listed by the National Trust of Australia and in the Register of the National Estate.
-In 2007 the Friends of McKay Gardens was formed to help maintain the gardens.
+In 2017 the gardens were listed in the Victorian Heritage Register under Hermes ID: 11984.